 In comparing alcohol and LSD, LSD is significantly less harmful than alcohol, specifically due to its non-addictive nature.
 Ranked as approximately 1/10 as harmful as alcohol, LSD has been analyzed throughout the years and considered to be a possible treatment option for those battling alcoholism.
 In 2001, however, the Food and Drug Administration refuted this treatment as being ineffective, stating LSD produces no lasting positive effect in treating alcoholics and does not generate immediate personality change.

 When ingested concurrently, alcohol and LSD enhance the effects of each individual drug while warding off adverse side effects.
-According to the American Addiction Centers, LSD can extend the effects of alcohol, allowing an addict who has already developed a dangerously high tolerance for alcohol to drink even more without experiencing ill effects.
 Simultaneously, the psychedelic effects of LSD may also be extended by alcohol, so that the alcoholic feels that he or she is escaping from the unpleasant reality caused by his or her alcoholism by using LSD.

 When experiencing the hallucinogenic effects of LSD, an individual’s perception of reality is effectively altered.
 When combined with alcohol use, the individual’s judgment and motor functioning is impaired.
 This generates a dangerous mental and physical state in which accidents are likely to happen.
 In 2011 alone, 4,819 emergency room visits involving the use of LSD were reported.